quantizedreza/quantizedreza.github.io/index.md

 # Theoretical Materials Science

 - Temperature Dependent Elastic Modulus
   - My equation describes the change in elastic modulus vs the temperature.
-It can be accessed [here](https://www.sciencedirect.com/science/article/abs/pii/S135964621400493X).
-Experimental datasets and codes pertaining to this project be found [here](https://github.com/quantizedreza/elastic-modulus-temperature).
+The paper can be accessed [here](https://www.sciencedirect.com/science/article/abs/pii/S135964621400493X).
+Experimental datasets and codes pertaining to this project can be found [here](https://github.com/quantizedreza/elastic-modulus-temperature).

 - Mechanical Properties of Engineering Materials